JohnLCaron/rlauxe/README.md

 Then p1 = fuzzPct * r1, p2 = fuzzPct * r2, p3 = fuzzPct * r3, p4 = fuzzPct * r4.
 For example, a two-candidate contest has significantly higher two-vote error rates (p2), since its more likely to flip a vote between winner and loser, than switch a vote to/from other.

-For now, we will use this table to generate the error rates when estimating the sample sizes, until better estimates are avalable.
+(NOTE: Currently the percentage of ballots with no votes cast for a contest is not well accounted for)

-Currently the percentage of ballots with no votes cast for a contest is not well accounted for.
+We give the user the option to specify a fuzzPct and use this table for the apriori error rates error rates,

 Possible refinement of this algorithm might measure:
    1. percent time a mark is seen when its not there